 What’s new in the Report?

-Exclusions to regulated activities (new section): this short section focuses on the exclusion of trustees acting in the course of discharging their general obligations as trustee from the FCA’s scope.
-As the FCA has identified a number of instances where consumers have lost money when their trusts have been invested in opaque, high-risk investments which have subsequently failed through a trust structure, the FCA welcomes a wider consideration about the circumstances when exclusions (such as unregulated trustees) could be disapplied. |
+Exclusions to regulated activities (new section): This short section focuses on the article 66 of the Regulated Activities Order which enables trustees to avoid regulated activities such as discretionary management and safeguarding and administration, subject to satisfying various conditions.
+As the FCA has identified a number of instances where consumers have lost money when their trusts have been invested in opaque, high-risk investments which have subsequently failed through a trust structure, the FCA welcomes wider consideration about the circumstances when exclusions (including for unregulated trustees) could be disapplied. |

 General insurance perimeter: The FCA notes that since Brexit and the end of the temporary permissions regime, they have seen instances where UK based persons are providing services for or on behalf of a non-UK authorised overseas insurer.
 The FCA acknowledges that while it is for a UK court to decide what may amount to doing insurance business in the UK, the FCA is keeping the need for guidance in this area under review. |